 Raising Your Prices: Why, When, How

-We’ve been talking a lot recently about pricing and why photography is so expensive.
-The principles that we laid out in this post and this IGTV are focused on photography but can be applied to any service based business, and we really hope that talking about pricing and money will help alleviate some of the awkwardness and discomfort that come along with these topics.
-Even though I’ve now sent out countless proposals, I always have a little pit in my stomach every time I press send.
-It can be hard for me to stand behind our prices, and the imposter syndrome that I feel on a regular basis can sometimes make me doubt that our services are worth what we charge - even though I know that we should probably charge even more.
+Even though I’ve now sent out countless proposals, I still always have a little pit in my stomach every time I press send.
+It can be hard for me to stand behind our rates, and the imposter syndrome that I feel on a regular basis can sometimes make me doubt that our services are worth what we charge - even though I know that we should probably charge even more.

 It hasn’t been too difficult for us to raise our prices as we have acquired new clients, but the challenge for us has been how to raise prices with current clients.
 We recently just did this for the first time since we started our business two years ago.
 When you think about it, it makes sense that you would raise your prices every 6-12 months, just like the way that employees get raises.
 The scary part is that there is always a potential to lose clients in the process, but in reality this just creates more space in your schedule for clients who will pay what your services are worth.
 In this post I want to talk about how to know when it’s time to raise your prices, how to raise prices without losing your current clients, and how to let your clients know that your prices will be changing.